Add Row

 Aside from technical solutions, CSI Environmental acts as a trusted third-party liaison with regulatory agencies.
 This service eases communication burdens on plant managers and EHS staff, ensuring clarity and cooperation throughout the compliance process.

-Steve Manny of CSI Environmental states, "We consult with businesses to offer cost-effective ways to neutralize sulfides and reduce TSS, COD, and BOD to achieve compliance."
+Steve Mani of CSI Environmental states, "We consult with businesses to offer cost-effective ways to neutralize sulfides and reduce TSS, COD, and BOD to achieve compliance."

 Modern industrial wastewater treatment plant operating in compliance with regulations